Maryam Mirzakhani: Research work

 Mirzakhani solved this counting problem by relating it to the problem of computing volumes in moduli space—a space whose points correspond to different complex structures on a surface genus $g$.
 In her thesis, Mirzakhani found a volume formula for the moduli space of bordered Riemann surfaces of genus $g$ with $n$ geodesic boundary components.
 From this formula followed the counting for simple closed geodesics mentioned above, as well as a number of other results.
 This led her to obtain a new proof for the formula discovered by Edward Witten and Maxim Kontsevich on the intersection numbers of tautological classes on moduli space.

 Her subsequent work focused on Teichmüller dynamics of moduli space.
 In particular, she was able to prove the long-standing conjecture that William Thurston's earthquake flow on Teichmüller space is ergodic.
 One can construct a simple earthquake map by cutting a surface along a finite number of disjoint simple closed geodesics, sliding the edges of each of these cut past each other by some amount, and closing the surface back up.
 One can imagine the surface being cut by strike-slip faults.
 An earthquake is a sort of limit of simple earthquakes, where one has an infinite number of geodesics, and instead of attaching a positive real number to each geodesic, one puts a measure on them.

 In 2014, with Alex Eskin and with input from Amir Mohammadi, Mirzakhani proved that complex geodesics and their closures in moduli space are surprisingly regular, rather than irregular or fractal.
 The closures of complex geodesics are algebraic objects defined in terms of polynomials and therefore, they have certain rigidity properties, which is analogous to a celebrated result that Marina Ratner arrived at during the 1990s.
 The International Mathematical Union said in its press release that "It is astounding to find that the rigidity in homogeneous spaces has an echo in the inhomogeneous world of moduli space."

 Awarding of Fields Medal

 Mirzakhani was awarded the Fields Medal in 2014 for "her outstanding contributions to the dynamics and geometry of Riemann surfaces and their moduli spaces".
 The award was made in Seoul at the International Congress of Mathematicians on 13 August.
 At the time of the award, Jordan Ellenberg explained her research to a popular audience:

-In 2014, President Hassan Rouhani of Iran congratulated her for winning the topmost world mathematics prize.
+In 2014, President Hassan Rouhani of Iran congratulated her for winning the award.